XStepien/laradock/_guides/phpstorm.md

 <a name="InstallPHPStormConfigs"></a>
 #### Configs
-- Here are some settings that work:
+- Here are some settings that are know to work:
     - `Settings/BuildDeploymentConnection`
         - ![Settings/BuildDeploymentConnection](photos/PHPStorm/Settings/BuildDeploymentConnection.png)